quilime/kala/index.md

 ## Proposal

 **Kāla** is a graphical interface for high-precision timekeeping and reference.
 It is a clock as well as a calendar.
-It is intended to be used within a web browser (for now).
-Its intended use-cases include:
+Use-cases include:

 - Source of "relative temporal truth" based on research-grade astronomical computation
 - Graphical representations that can be exported as PDF for print